 The Connected Car Service is part of a suite of vehicle contenting services.
 Delivered through AutoTechInsight, an IHS Markit automotive strategy and planning solution, the service provides a view into current automotive trends and future demand through:

-Brian Rhodes is a Research and Analysis Associate Manager, leading the Connected Car research team at IHS Markit.
+Brian is a Research and Analysis Manager, leading the Connected Car forecasting research team at IHS Markit.
 His primary responsibilities include looking after research related to automotive connectivity and infotainment.
-He previously focused on user interface and user experience applications related to automotive HMI applications including center stack displays, instrument clusters, head-up displays, touchscreens, speech recognition, and more.
-His role also includes speaking to the market on behalf of IHS Markit at automotive technology related conferences.
+His role also includes speaking to the market on behalf of IHS Markit at automotive technology-related conferences.
+Brian previously focused on user interface and user experience applications related to automotive HMI applications including center stack displays, instrument clusters, head-up displays, touchscreens, speech recognition, and other automotive input features.